aptima-ai/aptima_framework/docs/ten_framework/preparation.md

 # Preparation

-The TEN framework supports Windows, Linux, and Mac as development environments, but it is recommended to use Linux or Mac.
+The APTIMA framework supports Windows, Linux, and Mac as development environments, but it is recommended to use Linux or Mac.

 ## Development Environment